rackerlabs/support-how-to/content/cloud-files/manage-ttl-in-a-cloud-files-container.md

 type: article
 created_date: '2016-02-10'
 created_by: Stephanie Fillmon
-last_modified_date: '2016-02-10'
+last_modified_date: '2018-10-23'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Files
 product_url: cloud-files
 ---

-This article describes the use of the Time To Live (TTL) attribute and how it works.
+This article describes how to use the Time To Live (TTL) attribute and how it works.

 When you create a container in Cloud Files and you make that container